Gary-Burke/the-garden-gallery/README.md

 The Garden Gallery is small business, that operates from a private property in Radefeld Germany.
 The aim of the business is to organize social events, where a group of people sign up for a tour of the french styled garden.
 After the tour, they will be introduced to an art gallery, where they can make purchases.
 The goal of this website, is to increase their online presence and draw more people on a regular basis to their events.

+The live website can be viewed here: [The Garden Gallery](https://gary-burke.github.io/the-garden-gallery/)

 ---To Add and Replace here: Am I Responsive Image---

 ## Features